In a recent post discussing what we know about energy consumption and economic growth in post-recession America, I wrote something that is not true:

 Lets start with energy efficiency.
 Everything we do requires energy.
 We conserve energy when we choose to not do something that requires energy (for example, deciding not to drive a car or turning off a flash light).
 We are more energy efficient when we manage do to those things using less energy than it would otherwise take (for example, retro-fitting the car of your engine to be more fuel efficient, or replacing the flashlight's incandescent bulb with an LED).

 If we wish to measure the energy efficiency of an entire economy, we use a measure known as energy intensity.
 Energy intensity is a measure of the amount of energy it takes to produce a dollar's worth of economic output, or conversely the amount of economic output that can be generated by one standardized unit of energy.
 Energy intensity varies widely from country to country; it is affected by a whole host of factors, ranging from climate to population density.
 However, most changes in energy intensity can be attributed to one of two things: technological change and structural change.
-If the steel industry discovers a new way to create a ton of steel while using less energy than before, a technological change has occurred.
+If the steel industry discovers a new way to create a ton of steel with less energy than was required before, a technological change has occurred.
 If the steel industry outsources its factories and the workers that would have been on a factory floor are now employed in offices, a structural change has occurred.

 |Energy intensity and demand for energy in the U.S. economy, 1973-2005.|